-- The training program is new and data on past performance is not available; - Only partial performance data is available; - Collection of data will cause excessive costs and/or hardship for the training provider during the initial eligibility as agreed upon in collaboration with DWS; and/or - Other reasonable circumstances that may cause data to be unavailable.
+• The training program is new and data on past performance is not available;

+- Only partial performance data is available; - Collection of data will cause excessive costs and/or hardship for the training provider during the initial eligibility; and/or - Other reasonable circumstances that may cause data to be unavailable.

 If the required and alternate information cannot be provided, DWS ETP staff will provide technical assistance to allow the provider an opportunity to demonstrate its ability to meet eligibility criteria.
 DWS ETP staff will assist the provider in developing a plan of action with an appropriate timeline to be determined on an individual basis.
-If the provider is unresponsive or unable to meet the requirements set forth by the agreement, the following penalties will be enforced:
+If the provider is unresponsive or unable to meet the requirements set forth by the agreement, the provider may be ruled ineligible.